Motion JPEG: Video streaming

 Native web browser support includes: Safari, Google Chrome, Microsoft Edge and Firefox.
 Other browsers, such as Internet Explorer can display M-JPEG streams with the help of external plugins.
 Cambozola is an applet that can show M-JPEG streams in Java-enabled browsers.
 M-JPEG is also natively supported by PlayStation and QuickTime.
+Most commonly, M-JPEG is used in IP based security cameras.

 Successors

 Technology improvements can be found in the designs of H.263v2 Annex I and MPEG-4 Part 2, that use frequency-domain prediction of transform coefficient values, and in H.264/MPEG-4 AVC, that use spatial prediction and adaptive transform block size techniques.
 There are also more sophisticated entropy coding than what was practical when the first JPEG design was developed.
 All of these new developments make M-JPEG an inefficient recording mechanism.